wxMaxima-developers/wxmaxima/Doxygen/Readme.md

  - The names of enums do not really matter as they are rarely used and if they are they are used in context where it is opvious that they name an enum type so there aren't any rules for the names of enums right now.

+\def WXUNUSED Tell the C++ compiler that it is OK that one parameter is unused.
+#define WXUNUSED(x) x